-Every product on the market has a backstory.
-A team of masterminds invest weeks, months and sometimes even years, into designing new and more innovative products that will hopefully answer customer questions, solve customer problems and make lives better.
+Check out this guide to distinguish between development and deployment; be prepared to face the challenges involved at every step.
+Even the most experienced product people invest weeks, months and sometimes even years, into designing new and more innovative products that will hopefully answer customer questions, solve problems and make lives better.

 Phase 1.
 Discovery

 Objective: Find a problem to solve

 Product discovery is the initiation phase, where the Product Manager talks to customers, listens to their feedback and pays attention to customers using competing products.
 Once you know which features are most valued to customers, the main goal is to obtain, validate and implement customer feedback.

 There are two key perspectives: an inductive one; and a deductive one.
 How are they different?

 With regards to inductive reasoning, this type of process seeks to develop a line of inquiry by looking at different sources of qualitative and (mostly) quantitative data.
 Thus, the starting point are usually surveys, documentation from previous projects, competition research, focus groups, semi-structured interviews and consultancy reports.
 These sources of information are based on processing large quantities of information to identify a gap in the market.
 Remember, this gap must not always be profitable from day 1: we can think about monetization later if the project is interesting enough.

 There are certain problems with this perspective.
 Largely, that it merely seeks to extract what is already “out there”.
 It can be a long time before the different pieces assemble together into something truly original.
 In the meantime, a whole team of researchers has to be maintained and oriented.
 That is, only large organizations or financiers can really afford leading this kind of initiatives with a modicum of success.
 We are talking about the Apples and Googles of the world.